adinata15/vue-style-guide/README.md

-# AMS - Vue.js code style & standards
+# Vue.js code style & standards
-> Written by the illustrious Max Wolf, the greatest developer to ever work at Precise Systems.
-He will always be missed.
-<p style="font-size: 6px; margin-left: 20px; margin-top: -10px">Disclaimer: Kevin Adams and Chris Ebbets are also the greatest developers<p>

 ## What this guide is and is not